-Freezing Whole Eggs
+How to Freeze Whole Eggs

 Freezing whole eggs is simple.
-You'll need a bowl, ice cube trays, a beater, and of course your eggs.
-Then follow these simple directions to freeze your eggs.
+You'll need a bowl, ice cube trays, a beater, and, of course, your eggs.
+Then follow these simple directions to freeze your eggs:

 - Crack open the shells and drop your eggs into a bowl.